chmadran/CPP-projects/README.md

 * From Module 02 to Module 09, your classes must be designed in the Orthodox Canonical Form, except when explicitely stated otherwise.

+* Private member objects start with an underscore